Locations:

 You don’t have to swim to get swimmer’s ear, also called otitis externa — but water is definitely part of the equation.
 So, what is it about water that causes swimmer’s ear?

-Bacteria that normally inhabit the skin and ear canal begin to multiply in those warm, wet conditions and cause irritation, infection or inflammation.
+Bacteria that normally inhabit the skin and ear canal multiply in warm, wet conditions and cause irritation, infection or inflammation.
 Occasionally, a fungal infection causes the same result.

 “The ear canal is dark and warm, so if it gets wet, you have all the ingredients for a Petri dish to grow bacteria,” Dr. Freeman explains.